vamshirca/Getting-and-Cleaning-Data-Course-Project/CodeBook.md

 Step18: Merge Test and Training data sets and store the result in test_train.
 Step19: Assign column names to test_train using fts vector created in Step 4.
 Step20: Use grep on fts to retrieve only the columns which calculate mean and standard deviation.
 Store the result in mean_std_cols.
-Step17: Subset the data.table created in step 18 to retrieve the data only for  mean and stanard deviation columns (as fetched in Step20).Name this as final_data_set.
+Step17: Subset the data.table created in step 18 to retrieve the data only for  mean and standard deviation columns (as fetched in Step20).Name this as final_data_set.
 Step18: Use aggregate() to calculate average of each variable for each activity and each subject grouping by Set name, Subject and Activity name.
 Assign the result to tidy_set.
 Step19: Arrange tidy_set by Set_name,Subject and Activity_name.
 Step20: View the tidy_set.